-But how should you go about approaching corporate giving?
-Here, we go over 4 smart ways a nonprofit organization can tap into corporate giving.
+But how should your nonprofit approach corporate giving?
+Here, we go over four smart ways a nonprofit organization can tap into the power of corporate giving.

 Corporate Giving Tip #1: Choose Your Partner Wisely

 When seeking corporate giving opportunities, it’s extremely important to choose a compatible partner.
 Make no mistake, failing to choose wisely can stir controversy and damage your organization’s reputation.

 Take a note from the previous 3-year partnership between UNICEF Canada and Cadbury; the public was quick to note inconsistencies between the organization’s cause – to advocate for children’s health and development – and the role of candy as an unhealthy food for children.